 While you don't need any external sensors, you do need to make sure that there's light in the room that you use the Oculus Quest.
 It doesn't have to be extremely bright, but as the device relies on cameras, they need to be able to "see" things.
 You can use the Oculus Quest in a room with a single overhead lightbulb though, so in most cases, you don't need to set up any additional lighting specifically for VR.

-When you setup a device that does require external sensors, such as the Oculus Rift, you should clear out a specific area that you want to use VR in and calibrate your sensors to that area.
-Because the Oculus Quest doesn't need any external sensors, you're going to use it in a much larger variety of spaces.
-You can use it in your living room, pop it in a case and take it to a party, and then bring it home and play games in your office.
-Because of this, the Oculus Guardian system is arguably more important than it is on any other headset.
+Because the Oculus Quest doesn't need any external sensors, you're going to use it in a much wider variety of spaces than a headset that requires tethering to a computer and external sensors to track movement.
+You can use it in your living room, pop it in a case, and take it to a party, and then bring it home and play games in your office.
+Because of this, the Oculus Guardian system is arguably more important on the Oculus Quest than it is on any other headset.

 The Guardian system allows you to map out a room and tell your Oculus Quest what area is safe to play in.
 You can set this up quickly and easily and then the device remembers the boundaries you've set up, even as you move around.
-This is especially important for games like SUPERHOT VR where you turn around, duck, walk around, and focus on enemies.
 It's easy to lose track of where you are in reality, so having a virtual grid helps make sure you don't end up punching a wall or kicking a sofa.

 The Oculus Quest has everything you need right in the box and doesn't require any external sensors.
 Its four wide-angle cameras map the room that you're in and track your movements so you can enjoy untethered VR without having to set anything up in each room.

 We may earn a commission for purchases using our links.
 Learn more.

 Check out the hundreds of games available for the Oculus Quest 2